funkygao/dbus/README.md

 - [X] DDL binlog
   - drop table y;
 - [X] trace async producer Successes channel and mark as processed
+- [ ] each Input have its own recycle chan, one block will not block others
 - [X] metrics
 - [X] telemetry and alert
 - [X] what if replication conn broken